Death and state funeral of Elizabeth II: Death and announcement

 BBC One continuously covered the Queen's condition from 12:40, after the first official statement; special reports were also run on ITV, Channel 4, and Channel 5.
-British television announcements of the Queen's death began at 18:31, when news presenter Huw Edwards read the royal family's statement during a live broadcast on the BBC News channel and BBC One.
+British television announcements of the Queen's death began at 18:31, when news presenter Huw Edwards read the royal family's statement during a live broadcast on the BBC News channel, BBC One and BBC Two.
 At 18:32 the presenters of BBC Radio 4 and BBC Radio 5 Live made similar announcements.
-At around 18:36 all BBC Radio stations had interrupted programming with a news report read by Chris Aldridge to announce the Queen's death.
+At around 18:36 all BBC Radio stations had either handed over, or were forcibly cut to Radio 4, with the network-wide simulcast beginning with a news report read by Chris Aldridge to announce the Queen's death.
+5 Live resumed programmes later that night, and others remained suspended until the morning.
+Many other radio stations were put on standby for 'obituary mode' from 14:00, with special features being suspended.
+Normal programming was then stopped beginning at 18:30, with Global's stations all joining LBC until 22:00.
+All Capital, Heart and Smooth spin-off brands and regional stations were flipped to the main network services prior for the announcement from Global's Newsroom.

+All of Bauer's stations (including Hits Radio, Magic, KISS, Absolute Radio and Greatest Hits Radio) aired a network-wide news report at different times.
+All stations were then required to revert to a more toned-down playlist, with easy-listening music being played throughout the weekend, and presenters looking back at the life of the Queen, and sharing their memories of the late monarch.
+Normal playlists started to resume around early-evening on Saturday.
+Capital and Heart's weekly Big Top 40 show was also cancelled for that week.

-After the announcement, the Union Flags at Buckingham Palace and 10 Downing Street were lowered to half-mast.
-At Balmoral Castle the Royal Standard of the United Kingdom was lowered and then, because the new king was present, was raised again.
+Following the announcement, the Union flags at Buckingham Palace and 10 Downing Street were lowered to half-mast.
+At Balmoral Castle, the Royal Standard of the United Kingdom was lowered and then, because the new king was present, was raised again.
 The Royal Banner of Scotland was lowered to half-mast at the Palace of Holyroodhouse, as was the Welsh flag at Cardiff Castle.
-Crowds gathered outside royal residences, and rainbows were seen above Buckingham Palace and Windsor Castle.
+Crowds gathered outside royal residences, where a double rainbow was seen over Windsor Castle and Buckingham Palace.

+At 13:00 the next day, 9 September, a death gun salute of 96 rounds representing the years of the Queen's life were fired by the King's Troop, Royal Horse Artillery in Hyde Park, London, by the Honourable Artillery Company at the Tower of London and by 105th Regiment Royal Artillery at Edinburgh Castle.
+Simultaneous salutes were fired at British Army garrisons at Belfast, Cardiff, York, Colchester, Stirling, Gibraltar and Larkhill; also on Royal Navy warships at sea and at naval bases.

 Scottish events

-That the Queen died in Scotland meant that Operation Unicorn was the first part of Operation London Bridge to take effect.
+As the Queen had died in Scotland, Operation Unicorn was the first part of Operation London Bridge to take effect.
 Her body was taken to Edinburgh, where ceremonies were held, then to London for the state funeral.